w3f/polkadot-wiki/docs/general/polkadot-v1.md

 [Polkadot runtime v1.0.0](https://github.com/paritytech/polkadot/releases/tag/v1.0.0).
 This section focuses on Polkadot 1.0 and some philosophical digressions about network resilience and blockspace.

-Polkadot is a Layer-0 blockchain that brings to the multi-chain vision the following innovations and
+Polkadot is a blockchain-based decentralized computer that brings to the multi-chain vision the following innovations:
-initiatives:

-- **Application-specific Layer-1 (L1) blockchains (or parachains).** Polkadot is a sharded network where transactions are processed in parallel with each shard.
-Polkadot shards can be heterogeneous (i.e. they do not need the same state transition function as in the proposed Ethereum sharding architecture).
-This allows to build L1 chains designed explicitly around their application and value proposition.
+- **Application-specific blockchains (parachains or rollup chains).** Polkadot is a sharded network where transactions are processed in parallel within each shard.
+Polkadot shards can be heterogeneous (i.e. they do not need the same state transition function).
+This allows to build Layer-1 (L1) blockchains designed explicitly around their application and value proposition.
 - **Shared security and financial scalability of L1 chains**.
-Any L1 chain attached to a Polkadot core can benefit from Polkadot shared security model.
+Any L1 chain attached to a Polkadot virtual core can benefit from Polkadot shared security model.
 This means the Polkadot [Nominated-Proof-of-Stake (NPoS)](../learn/learn-staking.md#nominated-proof-of-stake-npos) mechanism along with its consensus mechanism, secures L1 chains out-of-the-box without having to bootstrap security on their own.
-- **Secure interoperability.** Any L1 chain attached to Polkadot (as well as L2 chains built on top of them) can benefit from Polkadot's native interoperability and will thus be able to communicate and exchange value and information with other parachains.
+- **Secure interoperability.** Any L1 chain attached to Polkadot (as well as L2 chains built on top of them) can benefit from Polkadot's native interoperability and will thus be able to communicate and exchange value and information with other chains.
-- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through the on-chain [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through governance referendum.
+- **Resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through the on-chain [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through governance referendum.
 Those funds guarantee constant sponsorship for events, initiatives,